peadar/pstack/README.md

 # pstack

-Hello!
-This is (an implementation of) pstack, a program that will print the stack trace of each thread in a running program, or from a core file.
+**A from-scratch implementation of pstack using DWARF debugging and unwind information.
+Works for C/C++, Go, Rust, and Python**

-This version of pstack uses its own self contained ELF and DWARF parsing library called libdwelf to parse the DWARF debug information entries, and the unwind information to get a stack trace.
+The pstack command can traditionally print a backtrace of each thread in a running program, and sometimes from a core file.

-This is one implementation.
-There are others.
+This version of pstack uses its own self contained ELF and DWARF parsing library, `libdwelf` to parse the DWARF debug and unwind information, to get a stack trace.
+The functionality is well tested for C++, and is minimally tested for Go and Rust binaries.
+It also supports getting python language backtraces for cpython.

 ## Disclaimer
 This works for my purposes, and the DWARF parsing library is at least